Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 App-free validation, API capture/replay, and Admin-unsupported ops corrections

-Reduced validation time by recreating app-dependent flows such as new-window handling, QR scanning, camera permission, and forced-update version branches inside a browser extension instead of requiring `voltup-app` attachment every time.
+Reduced validation time by recreating app-dependent flows such as new-window handling, QR scanning, camera permission, and forced-update version branches inside a browser extension instead of requiring a real app build every time.
 The same capture/replay structure was then extended to single-API operational corrections not directly supported by the Admin UI.

 Design Context